michaeljones/on-commit-messages/README.md

 choices and it is good to document those within the file itself as that is even more available to the next develop than the commit message in which the change happened.

 ### Target Audience

 How much you write in a commit message often feels quite dependent on the intended audience.
 I find this particularly when interacting with new technology or new languages.
-I tend to write explainers in commit messags and comments, that later turn out to be incrediblity obvious to anyone familiar with the technology.
+I tend to write explainers in commit messages and comments, that later turn out to be incrediblity obvious to anyone familiar with the technology.
+It is hard to tell at the time though.

 I don't know where the line exists for this.
 It is often best to think about the average or lower levels of experience for people in your team and write for them.
 If you only write for highly experience developers then you message might be opaque to more junior members but at the same time you don't want to be explaining basic language constructs or the standard library in commit messages.

+As the team grows in experience, information that might seem necessary in a commit message one month might not seem so necessary a few months later.
+Always try to be wary that new people might join your team but ultimately there are other more preferrable ways to catch them up with the basics if needed.